troponaut/ansible-role-komodo/README.md

 ## Installation / Setup

-1. `ansible-galaxy role install bpbradley.komodo`
+1. `ansible-galaxy role install troponaut.komodo`
 2. Create an `inventory/komodo.yml` file which specifies your komodo hosts and indicates the allowed_ips if desired
     ```yaml
     komodo: